New & Used Lincoln MKT: In Depth

 GET A FREE PRICE QUOTE

-The Lincoln MKT is a large crossover that can seat seven passengers and has ample cargo room, all underneath stylish sheet metal and a luxury badge.
+The Lincoln MKT is a large crossover that can hold up to seven passengers and has ample cargo space, all underneath stylish sheet metal and a luxury badge.
 It sits underneath the full-size Navigator and above the MKX crossover in the Lincoln lineup.

 See our 2013 Lincoln MKT review for pricing with options, specifications, and gas-mileage ratings.